MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Set-AzureRMAutomationVariable.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmAutomationVariable** cmdlet modifies the value or description of a variable in azure_2 Automation.
+The **Set-AzureRmAutomationVariable** cmdlet modifies the value or description of a variable in Azure Automation.
 To encrypt the variable, specify the *Encrypted* parameter.
 You cannot modify the encrypted state of a variable after creation.
 Specifying *Encrypted* for an existing, non-encrypted, variable fails.